 May 28, 2021 South Africa Changing Direction on the “Sustainable” Use of Wildlife?

-On May 2 this year, the South African Minister of Forestry, Fisheries and the Environment, Barbara Creecy, released a High Level Panel (HLP) report on the management, breeding, hunting, trade and handling of elephant, lion, leopard and rhino.
+On May 2 this year, the South African Minister of Forestry, Fisheries and the Environment, Barbara Creecy, released a High Level Panel (HLP) report on the sustainable use of wildlife involving the management, breeding, hunting, trade and handling of elephant, lion, leopard and rhino.
 In the words of Don Pinnock, a journalist who has not hesitated to lock horns with hunting interests in South Africa, the report “marks a tectonic shift from apartheid-era exclusive ownership and use of wildlife to a more inclusive and transformative approach that acknowledges community stewardship of conservation and the sentience and welfare of animals.”
 The report’s conclusions were clearly influenced by earlier criticism of the way South Africa has permitted lions to be bred as livestock in the hopes of realizing profits from body parts (e.g., lion bones, rhino horns, ivory) and by South Africa’s central role in the trophy hunting industry.

 However, the HLP did not have an auspicious start.
 There was considerable criticism of the membership of the HLP when it was first announced because it appeared to be dominated by individuals who came from the wildlife farming camp.
 This appearance was not helped by the resignation of some members representing animal advocacy group.
 But the Minister brought in new members to restore the balance and she and the HLP members are to be commended on the result – a 580-page tome including more than 70 written submissions from individuals and organizations.
 In particular, the Minister accepted the HLP’s majority finding that the treatment of lions and rhinos was detrimental to the image of South Africa as a prime tourist destination.
 The report recommended that South Africa should not permit the breeding or keeping of lions in captivity and lion owners should not be permitted to sell their “derivatives” (e.g., lion bones and skeletons).
 It also called for a halt on all tourist interactions with captive lions and “cub petting” opportunities.